Navjot Singh Sidhu: Indian National Congress

 In January 2017, Sidhu joined the Indian National Congress.
 Contesting from Amritsar East in the 2017 Punjab Assembly elections, he won the election by a margin of 42,809 votes.
 He was sworn in as a minister in the cabinet.

 As Minister of Tourism and Local Bodies, Sidhu contributed to the Project Virasat to revive India's only handicraft on UNESCO's list of Intangible Cultural Heritage.
 This craft of making brass utensils is professed by the Thatheras of Jandiala Guru area, which falls under his former Lok Sabha constituency of Amritsar.

 In 2018, Sidhu went to Pakistan for swearing in event of Pakistan prime minister Imran Khan.
 At the event he had hugged Pakistani army head Qamar Javed Bajwa.
 Then Punjab Chief minister Amrinder Singh criticised him for doing this.

 In June 2019, Sidhu was sacked from the Local Bodies Ministry and Tourism ministry by CM Amarinder Singh.

 On 23 April 2019, the Indian Election Commission banned Sidhu from election campaigning for 72 hours for violating the model code of conduct.
 Earlier the Commission issued a notice to Sidhu for seeking votes on religion lines at a rally in Katihar district of Bihar.

 On 14 July 2019, Sidhu tweeted a copy of his resignation from the Punjab Cabinet, dated 10 June 2019 and addressed to Rahul Gandhi.
 On 20 July 2019, Punjab Chief Minister Captain Amarinder Singh and Punjab Governor V.P.
 Singh Badnore accepted Sidhu's resignation.
 Later, Sidhu openly criticised the Punjab Government about their handling of the Sacrilege Case, however the party termed it as a diversity of views.

 On 18 July 2021, Sidhu was appointed President of Punjab Pradesh Congress Committee replacing Shri Sunil Jakhar.

 On 28 September 2021, Navjot Singh Sidhu resigned as Punjab Congress President.
 He sent his resignation letter to the party chief Sonia Gandhi.
 But high command rejected his resignation.

-In the 2022 Punjab Legislative Assembly election, Sidhu, contesting from the Amritsar East seat, lost to Aam Aadmi Party candidate Jeevan Jyot Kaur.
+In the 2022 Punjab Legislative Assembly election, Sidhu, contesting from the Amritsar East seat, lost to Aam Aadmi Party candidate Jeevan Jyot Kaur and later resigned as PCC President.